SFDO-Community-Sprints/DLRS-Documentation/docs/index.md

 ## How and When DLRS Calculates

 [Understanding when DLRS Calculates](https://sfdo-community-sprints.github.io/DLRS-Documentation/Architecture/calculates.html)
-- Real-time trigger - Set Lookup Rollup to `Realtime` Calculation Mode.
+- Realtime trigger - Set Rollup to `Realtime` Calculation Mode.
-- Async trigger based calculations - Set Lookup Rollup to `Scheduled` Calculation Mode.
+- Async trigger based calculations - Set Rollup to `Watch for Changes and Process Later` (`Scheduled` in version prior to 2.21) Calculation Mode.
-- Scheduled full calculations - There is a button to schedule full calculations.
-- Invocable from Flow or Process Builder - This is what allows DLRS to run in Professional Edition.
+- Trigger from declarative automation - `Invocable by Automation` (`Process Builder` in versions prior to 2.21) - This is also what allows DLRS to run in Professional Edition.
 [Info](https://sfdo-community-sprints.github.io/DLRS-Documentation/Installation/configuration.html)
+- Full calculations - There are buttons at the bottom of the rollup to manually recalcate (`Recalculate Now`) or schedule a full recalculation (`Schedule Recalculation`).

 ## DLRS History
 [Learn about the DLRS journey through past community posts.](https://sfdo-community-sprints.github.io/DLRS-Documentation/About%20Us%20&%20Contribution/dlrsHistory.html)